jevko/jevkoml/README.md

 You can also [install it on your system](#installation) to be able to invoke it as `jevkoml` from anywhere.

+*Note: the above binaries were [built with Deno](#build-a-self-contained-executable) on Linux.
+The Linux binary was tested and confirmed functional.
+The rest of the binaries were not tested, but should work insofar as `deno compile` works.
+If you encounter any issues (or confirm that it works on your system), please [file an issue on GitHub](https://github.com/jevko/jevkoml/issues).*

 ## Usage

 If `jevkoml` is [installed](#installation) you can invoke it as: